Facebook Pixel Academic Misconduct | Western Kentucky University

 2. Copying work from a free external source (online or otherwise)

-3. Presenting as your work something another person has created
+3. Presenting as your work something another person or generative artificial intelligence has created

 4. Altering text from another source